Yacarreon93/training-react-boilerplate/README.md

 22. jest run a simple test with jest in a react app
 23. jest set up tests that render a react component with jest and babel
 24. jest set up testing globals in an application with jest
+25. configure prettier to automatically format code
+    - use command panel and type "format" to use the Prettier commands
+    - enable "formatOnSave" in settings to format automatically on save